DarkwingDuck91/rsschool-cv/README.md

 # *Resume of Darkwing Duck*

 Before you see my resume i would like to tell about my life.
 I was born in the duck family.
-My mother mrs Creakle way archaeologist.
+My mother mrs Creakle was archaeologist.
 My father mr MackDuck was the millioner.
 They faund eath ather on the excavations of the mummy of King Duck I.  In  childhood i was small and weak.
 I am seen many bad things.
 After I became an adult   drake, i decided to fight    evil.
 My mam always tell me:
 > patience and a lot of effort.